PurpleBooth/purplebooth-co-uk-v2/content/post/D-is-for-Dependency-Inversion-Principle.md

 </code>
 </pre>

 One of the most compelling reasons to do this is that in different situations we need to swap out our low level classes for a different implementation.
-Imagine the scenario that you have a payment provider, provided by a third party, you could swap out the client for that provider with one that gives you fake responses development environments, so your developers don't end up getting their credit card out to test something.
+Imagine the scenario that you have a payment provider, provided by a third party, you can swap out the client for that provider with one that gives you fake responses development environments, so your developers don't end up getting their credit card out to test something.

 Developing using [TDD (Test Driven Development)](http://en.wikipedia.org/wiki/Test-driven_development) with [mocks](http://en.wikipedia.org/wiki/Mock_object) can really help if you're struggling to use this principle.
 You just write your classes from the high level, and mock out each of your low level services.
 The methods you define in your mocks become the interface you implement in your low level classes.

 An added benefit of this approach is you end up with low level classes with really nice interfaces.
 As you define your mocks, you simply define the easiest interface to use with the class your implementing.
 Meaning when you implement your low level class, it has the perfect interface for the high level class.

 If we've said that we want to inject our low level dependencies, rather than creating new instances of them inside the class, how do we deal with the situation where we want to create entities, (classes that represent a thing in our domain, like an *AuthenticatedUser* or a *SearchResult*).
-In our example this might be when we're getting a value from our Cache layer.
+One example of this would be when we're getting a value from our Cache layer.
 We certainly don't want our low level classes being responsible for creating those new instances, as this tightly couples us to a concrete implementation.

 The solution to this is [factory classes](http://en.wikipedia.org/wiki/Factory_method_pattern).
 We make our low level class include a dependency on a factory class, the factory class creates the correct instance.
 This way we can swap out that factory if we need to, and we keep the coupling between the two classes low.